Skein lasagna modules for 2-handlebodies: Connected Sums

 We obtain $\Psi^{-1}([F])$ in one case by cutting the filling $F$ along $B$, and in the other case by cutting it along $B'$.
 By Lemma~\ref{neckcut}, both of these are equivalent to cutting along both $B$ and $B'$, and therefore equivalent to each other.

-To deal with (b), without loss of generality, we can now assume that throughout the isotopy $F_{(t)}$, the input balls do not intersect $B$.
+To deal with (b), without loss of generality, we can now assume that the input balls do not intersect $B$ throughout the isotopy.
 Let $\Sigma_{(t)}$ be the surfaces for $F_{(t)}$.
 The intersections may fail to be transverse at various points in $(0,1)$, but generically we can assume that the union

 is a smooth link cobordism between the links $J_{(0)}$ and $J_{(1)}$.
 Schematically, we draw this as: